jay-cee-begs/synaptic_suite2p/README.md

 once inside you can activate the environment and run the code on the test data ***YET TO BE PROVIDED

+## Workflow

+The code is designed to run through an interactive GUI.
+In order for this to work, please navigate to the "Scripts" folder in src\analyze_suite2p and manually change the file string to the location of your own conda / anaconda / miniforge / python installation

 CONTENTS: